Tatoi Palace: Development of the estate and ownership disputes

-Prospects
+Restoration and reopening

 In June 2007, the Government of Greece said it intended to turn the former palace and grounds into a museum.
 However, it was reported in September 2012 that the government now intended to sell the palace and its estate in the face of mounting financial pressure.
 Founded in 2012, the "Friends of Tatoi Association" has set itself the goal to restore the former royal estate and convert it to a museum and public venue, while facing political indifference and lack of money.

-In 2015 ten cars which were kept in the former royal estate of Tatoi, were designated as cultural monuments by the Central Council for Modern Monuments (ΚΣΝΜ).
+In 2015, ten cars which were kept in the former royal estate of Tatoi, were designated as cultural monuments by the Central Council for Modern Monuments (ΚΣΝΜ).
 However, the cars, as well as the carriages (which were not included in the decision) remained in the ruins, with parts of the roof falling on the cars in 2016.
 However, as of 2020, the cars and carriages have now been removed and restored as part of greater restoration efforts by the Greek government.

 For several years, the Greek government had no planned efforts for preservation of the Tatoi Palace, neighbouring buildings and the natural area around the Tatoi, and the estate suffered from extensive age and weather damage.
 The Greek state had renamed the area as metropolitan area.
 A political idea to convert the former royal estate to a private winery or a resort with restaurants and barbecue was met with criticism by private persons and organisations, who feared it could erase the historical elements of the property, and who preferred to open Tatoi as a museum for the public.
-The former royal estate of Polydendri is also completely abandoned, and the buildings are in a state of decay.
+The former royal estate of Polydendri forest is also completely abandoned, and the buildings are in a state of decay.